 Upon receipt of notice of assessment, the claimant should complete a Refund Claim form (ITF/ CF56 to complete the process for the payment of the refund.

 7) Where should I collect the tax refund cheque from?

 Refunds are usually posted in the availed bank account but for those without a bank account the refund cheques may be collected from the paying office or indeed posted to the postal address given to ZRA.

 8) What if the tax deducted is wrong?

-If there is an over-deduction of tax, a refund will be made to the employees by the employer and only in the same charge year.
+If there is an over-deduction of tax, a refund will be made to the employee by the employer and only in the same charge year.
 The employer has an opportunity to correct the error in the subsequent month.

-If there is an under-deduction of tax, the employer will pay the difference to the Revenue Authority.
+If there is an under-deduction of tax, the employer will pay the difference to the Revenue Authority through the tax returns.